graalvm/graalvm-demos/native-image/preserve-package/README.md

     Object result = method.invoke(null, input);
 ```

-This works fine when running the JVM and the named classes and methods are on
+This approach works on the JVM as long as the required classes and methods are available on the classpath.
-the application classpath.

-1. Compile the application and create a jar using Maven:
+1. Compile the application and create a JAR file using Maven:

     ```shell
     ./mvnw package
     ```

-2. Run `ReflectionExample` (the jar entry point) and instruct it to invoke the
+2. Run `ReflectionExample` (the JAR entry point) to invoke the
    `StringReverser` action:

     ```shell